Dallas McCarver, 26! Luke Sandoe, 31! Shawn Rhoden, 46!

-With each pro bodybuilder death comes the contention—from well-informed fans to hater trolls—that the Mr. Olympia is the equivalent of the Hunger Games, with participants destined for early graves.
+With each pro bodybuilder death comes the contention that the Mr. Olympia is the equivalent of the Hunger Games, with participants destined for early graves.
 But men do expire in their 40s or 30s and even their 20s.
-Are the best pro bodybuilders really dying younger than the average man?
-How does their mortality stack up to, say, NFL players?
-And what’s causing the deaths?
-Don’t believe the hype.
-Let’s dive deep into the data and see what the numbers say.
+Is the average pro bodybuilder really dying younger than the average man?
+How does their mortality stack up to other pro athletes?
+What are the most common causes of the deaths?
+And what can be done to improve bodybuilder mortality?

-In the 55 Mr. Olympias and 31 (American) Arnold Classics, 286 men have competed in the open divisions of one or both.
-We at The Barbell were able to confirm that 269 of the 286 are either alive (235) or dead (34) and we matched the birth year for each of the 269 with the mortality rate for all American men born in that same year.
-(Though a sizable minority of competitors were not American, the U.S. Social Security actuarial life tables provide the most accurate baseline.)
+We matched the birth year for each of those 508 (some birth years were estimated) with the mortality rate for all American men born that same year.
+(Though a large minority of competitors were not American, the U.S. Social Security actuarial life tables provide the best baseline.)

 And the numbers say…

 AMERICAN MALE MORTALITY RATE: 11.3%

 NFL PLAYER MORTALITY RATE: 5.6%

 Here’s what it looks like when we graph those results next to the updated FiveThirtyEight stats:

 • Pro bodybuilders aged 44-69 (in 2023) are dying at a lower rate than the average American man and a much lower rate than pro wrestlers.
 However, they’re dying at 1.75 times the rate of former NFL players and nearly 2.5 times the rate of former MLB players.
 (For more on the difference in mortality between NFL and MLB players, here’s another more recent study.)